 When your blood supply is compromised, such as with peripheral vascular disease (PVD) and peripheral artery disease (PAD), it can cause a number of long-term complications, including blood clots and varicose veins.
 The experienced providers at the Vein Center of Louisiana in Lafayette, Louisiana, treat all forms of PVD, reducing your symptoms and your risk of long-term circulatory problems.
-For an expert evaluation, call or book an appointment online today.
+For an expert evaluation, call or request an appointment online today.
+The practice serves those in Lafayette, Lake Charles, Alexandria and the surrounding areas.

 Peripheral vascular disease (PVD) refers to several conditions that affect the circulatory system outside of the heart.
 This includes conditions that affect the arteries, veins, lymph vessels, and capillaries, particularly in the extremities.